Jim French (horse): 1971: three-year-old season

 In early January, Jim French won the Dade Metropolitan Handicap by a nose, carrying top weight.
-Eleven days later, he came fast in the Hibiscus Stakes at Hialeah, only to be beaten by Executioner.
-Another two weeks later, closing from 10th place, Jim French ran past His Majesty in the Bahamas Stakes.
-Two weeks passed, and he was only a head behind His Majesty in the Everglades Stakes.
-Once again, two weeks later, he finished third behind Executioner from 19 lengths in the Flamingo Stakes.
+Eleven days later, he closed fast in the Hibiscus Stakes at Hialeah to finish second to Executioner.
+Another two weeks later, coming from 10th place, Jim French ran past His Majesty in the Bahamas Stakes.
+Two weeks later, he was a head behind His Majesty in the Everglades Stakes.
+Another two weeks later, he finished third behind Executioner, coming from 19 lengths back in the Flamingo Stakes.

-Campo shipped him to New York to run 17 days later in the Bay Shore Stakes against Hoist The Flag.
-Jim French ran a blistering 1:21.
-Only one week later in Florida, he was run in the Florida Derby finishing third to Eastern Fleet, running the race a hair off the stakes record.
+Campo shipped Jim French to New York to run 17 days later in the Bay Shore Stakes against Hoist The Flag, which he won in 1:21.
+One week later in Florida, he ran in the Florida Derby finishing third to Eastern Fleet.
 Jim French was flown to California to run one week later in the Santa Anita Derby, which he won.
-Back in New York two weeks later, he ran in the Wood Memorial.
+Back in New York two weeks later, he came in fourth in the Wood Memorial.